utelecon/utelecon.github.io/en/oc/index.md

 ## More information

-Thank you for your time.
-If you have any trouble with any of the steps so far, please consult the **[support desk](/en/support/)**.
+Thank you for taking the time to read this guide.
+If you face a difficulty with any of the steps, please consult the **[Technical Support Desk](/en/support/)**.

-This concludes the preparation procedures for taking online classes.
-The site, "**Online Class / Web Conference Portal Site @ The University of Tokyo**", nicknamed "**utelecon**", introduces a lot of information on how to use the information systems mentioned in this page.
-If you have any questions about the information systems in your classes, or if you are a member of a club or a study group, you may have opportunities to use web conferencing and other information systems on your own.
-Please visit this site to find out more.
+This concludes the preparation procedures for taking online classes at UTokyo.
+The site, "**Online Class / Web Conference Portal Site @ The University of Tokyo**”, nicknamed “**utelecon**”, contains considerable information on how to use the information systems mentioned on this page.
+If you have any questions regarding the information systems in your classes, or if you are a member of a club or study group and have opportunities to use web conferencing systems and other information systems on your own, please visit this site to find out more.